ItzSmudge/SysEng_coursework/README.md

 | State Machine Diagram | IDLE / JERK / BALANCING / FALLEN states with guard conditions and outputs |
 | Requirements Diagram | REQ-01/02/03 and CON-01/02/03/04 with deriveReqt and satisfy relationships |

-If you do not have Cameo installed, PNG exports of all six diagrams are in the project report (Section 4.4).
+If you do not have CATIA installed, PNG exports of all six diagrams are in the project report.

 ---